 First, why visit Austria?
 Besides the obvious beauty of the mountains cascading next to lush green grass, Austria has so much to offer everyone.
-There is delicious cheese and dairy products, schnapps, outdoor adventures, and time to relax and join the spirit of the lovely villages.
+There are delicious cheese and dairy products, schnapps, outdoor adventures, and time to relax and join the spirit of the lovely villages.
 It's the perfect destination for families, couples, or even solo travelers.
 You will never go to Austria and proclaim that you were bored.
 EVER.

 Zillertal is the area between Innsbruck and Kitzbuehel in the valley of Tirol, which makes for an easy train ride.
 You can catch the train to Jenbach station to explore Zillertal.
-There are no hotel chains, only family run hotels and pensions.
+There are no hotel chains, only family-run hotels, and pensions.
 This means that you get local recommendations and avoid anything overly touristic.
-This guide will cover how to spend a few days in Zillertal, Austria and all the fun things you can do along the way- no matter your skill level.
+This guide will cover how to spend a few days in Zillertal, Austria, and all the fun things you can do along the way- no matter your skill level.

 We stayed in the lovely Hell's Ferienresort.
 Don't be confused by the name, this hideaway tucked into the hills was so relaxing.
 Complete with a sauna, heated swimming pool, and rooms that offered full kitchens, and of course picturesque views.
 Check out some of the hotels in and pensions in Zillertal here.

 Surprisingly this was one of my favorite ways to spend an afternoon.
 The guide was patient, understanding, and made me feel at ease as I towered over 85 feet in the air on the course.
 The high ropes course was in the mountains in Mayorhofen and was set up so that you get a quick overview of safety and some practice time.
 It felt very safe, even if I felt wobbly on the course.
 There are many options for high ropes courses in the area but I was particularly impressed with our guide from Mountain Sports.